The status of the US as the world’s most dynamic and important single country economy remains intact, not least among investors.

 Consumer and business sentiment are strong.
 According to the Chicago Federal Reserve, financial conditions are the easiest since 2004 even after four interest rate hikes.

-The unemployment rate is near an all-time low at 4.4 per cent.
+The unemployment rate is near an all-time low at 4.4%.
 Over the past year the number of jobs added has exceeded growth in the labour force by 100,000 a month.
-If this rate is maintained unemployment would reach 3.5 per cent over the next 12 months.
+If this rate is maintained unemployment would reach 3.5% over the next 12 months.

-In certain metropolitan areas of the country where unemployment has already reached this level, wages are rising at 4 per cent.
+In certain metropolitan areas of the country where unemployment has already reached this level, wages are rising at 4%.
 If that were to become more widespread, the below-target headline inflation, which has puzzled even Fed Chair Janet Yellen, would soon disappear.

 Added to this, President Trump continues to laud plans for grand fiscal reform.
 Even if the economy doesn’t reach the point of problematic inflation of its own accord, fiscal stimulus might do it.